MiT Program Overview

 - Year one: three quarters of daytime coursework with weekly classroom practicum experiences, including observation and interactions with K-12 students

-- Year two: fall and spring student teaching and coursework
+- Year two: fall and spring student teaching and winter daytime coursework

-The program is a total of 96 quarter credits over the six quarters.
-There are no evening, weekend, or summer quarter sessions.
+The program is a total of 96 quarter credits.
+There are no evening, weekend, or summer quarter courses.

 Year One: Setting the Foundation

-All your coursework is taken in a single full-time program, much like Evergreen undergraduate programs.
-All the teaching candidates learn together with a group of faculty, meeting three days a week.
+All your coursework is taken in a single full-time interdisciplinary program, much like Evergreen undergraduate programs.
+There are no separate courses.
+All teaching candidates learn together with a group of faculty, meeting three days a week.

 Learning the basics